w3c/AB-public/Vision/README.md

 *	Maintain and develop a unified Web architecture, which continues to address evolving use cases.
 * Build and maintain respected relationships with governments and businesses for providing credible advice.

-# Strategic Goals
-* Ensure efforts on accessibility and internationalization continue to achieve the goal of a Web for everyone.
-* Ensure that the evolving Web platform and Web technologies improve in integrity, security and privacy.
-We must revisit the current Web platform and explore how we can responsibly improve personal privacy for users.
-* Evolve the extensible web architecture to empower industries and individuals to address the evolving user’s needs.
-* Improve efforts on new technology incubation, making it more structured and improving consensus-building among key stake holders.
-* Achieve worldwide participation, diversity and inclusion, establishing W3C as representative of the worldwide community.
-* Further improve the environment for facilitating balance, equity and cooperation among the participants from different industries, user groups and organizational sizes.
-* Increase involvement of under-represented key stakeholders such as end users, content creators, developers etc.
-* Establish and improve collaborative relationships with other organizations in the domain of Internet and Web standards.

 # Identity

 We are: